12 Ideas For a Silent Auction: The Ultimate Guide

 - Music lessons

-Food-related items make an appearance at almost every silent auction.
+Food-related items make an appearance at almost every silent auction fundraiser.
 People love to go out to dinner, try new restaurants, and try new kinds of food.
-From a collection standpoint, most restaurants are more than willing to get involved in a silent auction as it is a promotion opportunity for their business.
+From a collection standpoint, most restaurants are more than willing to get involved in a silent auction as it is a promotional opportunity for their business.
 Here are a few ideas for how you can include food items at your event:

 - Restaurant gift certificates